kayshaah/ARC/README.md

 # ⚙️ Installation

-## *Prerequisite - From the UCSD Amazon Dataset download atleast appliances.jsonl.gz file and extract it to the ARC folder.
+## *Prerequisite - From the UCSD Amazon Dataset download appliances.jsonl.gz (minimum requirement) file and extract it to the ARC folder.

 ## 1️⃣ Backend Setup
 ```bash